alexcg1/alexcg1.github.io/_posts/2021-09-23-grok-shell-grok-jina.md

 - A [Document](https://docs.jina.ai/fundamentals/document/) is just like a file on your filesystem.
 - An [Executor](https://docs.jina.ai/fundamentals/executor/) is a command.
 Just as `grep` is a tool that does one thing and does it well, so too are [`TransformerTorchEncoder`](https://hub.jina.ai/executor/u9pqs8eb), [`CLIPImageEncoder`](https://hub.jina.ai/executor/0hnlmu3q), [`SimpleIndexer`](https://hub.jina.ai/executor/zb38xlt4), etc.
-- A [Flow](https://docs.jina.ai/fundamentals/flow/) pipes the output of one command to another via `Flow().add(CLIPImageEncoder).add(SimpleIndexer)`.
+- A [Flow](https://docs.jina.ai/fundamentals/flow/) pipes the output of one command to another via `.add()`: `Flow().add(CLIPImageEncoder).add(SimpleIndexer)`.
 - [Hub](https://hub.jina.ai) is like a package manager.
 Instead of having to *write* `TransformerTorchEncoder` yourself, you simply download (or pull) it: `Flow().add("jinahub+docker://CLIPImageEncoder")`.

 ## An example

 Let's say I'm a hopeless romantic (you know I am).
-If I were going to index every one of Shakespeare's lines that said "love" you'd do it like this in bash:
+If I were going to index every one of Shakespeare's lines that said "love" I'd do it like this in bash:

 <span style="font-size: 80%">I mean I have them all memorized, but y'know</span>